EmekaG/h/0x00-shell_basics/README.md

-change the working directory to the previous one
+list all files in all the directory in long format both hidden files